SuperTapood/Cudheart/roadmap.md

 - [ ] remove pragma region
 - [ ] simplify the way functions are used
 - [ ] refactor code according to the linter
+- [ ] use std pairs and stuff when returning multiple stuff
 - [ ] allow functions to support more than 1 type template thing
 - [ ] add equal operation to shape objects and use in testing and stuff
 - [ ] fix exceptions not throwing correctly